Skip to content

 def parse_var_name(self, string, name_prefix):

-"""Parse a variable name and extract indices inside parentheses.
+"""Parse a variable name and extract indices inside parentheses or brackets.

 """